Honey bees in chimney structures

 We are able to reinstate the pot and flaunching at the end of the job.

-This would be an ideal time to have your chimney stack inspected by a chimney expert and have any additional repair work carried out.
+This would be an ideal time to have your chimney structure inspected by a chimney expert and have any additional repair work carried out.
 If the bees have been utilising damaged flaunching (cement top) to access the chimney flue then often it is best to replace the rest of the flaunching at the same time – this is something we can do for you, on completion of the bee removal process.

 Very often the pots should be changed at the same time, despite them appearing to be in good condition on removal and reinstatement, they can often crack over the next 12 months or so.
 A good test to identify the condition of the pot is to give it a tap and listen to it, it should have a clear crisp bell sound.